F5Networks/f5-appsvcs-extension/contributing/process_release.md

   * Postman collection of examples
 * RPM is built in every pipeline run, and is kept in GitLab for one week
 * On a Git tag, all artifacts are built and published to Artifactory (f5-automation-toolchain-generic/f5-appsvcs)
-* On a release, artifacts are copied from Artifactory to GitHub
+* On a release, artifacts are copied from Artifactory to f5-downloads
+  * See AUTOTOOL-4994 for more details on f5-downloads release process

 ## Release Notes
 * Release notes, along with some examples, are tracked during development in the contributing directory as markdown